uktrade/pg-bulk-ingest/README.md

 ---

-`Mode`
+`Visibility`

-An Enum that controls how existing data in the table is treated, and when changes are visible to other database clients.
+An enum to indicate when changes are visible to other database clients

-- `UPSERT_COMMITTING_EACH_BATCH`

-   Each batch is visible to other clients as it's completed, and existing data is updated based on primary key.
-This is the default and usual happy path for ingest.

-- `DELETE_ALL_ROWS_THEN_UPSERT_COMMITTING_EACH_BATCH`

-   Existing data is deleted, and then behaves like `UPSERT_COMMITTING_EACH_BATCH`.
-Changes will be visible to other database clients after the first batch.
+- `AFTER_EACH_BATCH` - changes are visible to other database clients after each batch

-- `DELETE_ALL_ROWS_THEN_UPSERT_COMMITTING_AFTER_FINAL_BATCH`

-   Existing data is deleted, then data is ingested, but no change is visible to other clients until after the final batch.
+- `AFTER_FINAL_BATCH` - changes are visible to ohter database clients after the final batch

+---

+`Delete`

+An Enum that controls how existing data in the tables is deleted

+- `OFF`

+   There is no deleting of existing data

+- `ALL`

+   All existing data in the tables is deleted

 ## Under the hood